New Giants linebacker Bobby Okereke primed for camp

 Wink Martindale was a big fan of the Giants signing linebacker Bobby Okereke in free agency.

-Asked if he can help the Giants find consistency at middle linebacker, Okereke said, “I just think I’m a good addition to the group.
-Obviously, just trying to push everybody and make it a very competitive group, competitive training camp.
-Hopefully we just can contribute to this team as best we can.”
+Asked if he can help the Giants find consistency at middle linebacker, Okereke said: “I just think I’m a good addition to the group.
+Obviously, just trying to push everybody and make it a very competitive group, competitive training camp.”

-He was more definitive about the Giants working in pads Tuesday for the first time in this camp.
+He was more definitive about the Giants working in pads Tuesday for the first time.

 “I’m excited,” Okereke said.
 “It’s only a day away, so here we come.”